A Bloomin’ Trail System

 Anyone familiar with this area knows that Eversource went crazy and here with a large powerline project across the Farmington River and beyond.
 Calvin and I glided by a large parking lot at a church.
 There were fliers welcoming cyclists.
 We continued onward, all the way to the… end.

-The trail, in early 2020 anyway, simply ends in the woods on its way to route 189.
+The trail, in early 2020 anyway, simply ended in the woods on its way to route 189.
 The next phase in the greenway is connecting the unfinished portion in Bloomfield to Simsbury’s Tariffville village.
 This kind of needs to happen, as the current ending of the trail is as unceremonious as is possible.

 Calvin and I continued beyond the end and rode down the rocky dirt path to the highway.
 From here, the future trail will follow 189 into “downtown” Tariffville and then, I would guess, course over to the Farmington Canal Heritage Trail on its way south to Florida.